Topromm/Perfical/README.md

 ## Installation
 Coming soon - I'm currently deep into [Phase 3 of the roadmap](#phase-3--transactions-system-expansion-next-step).
-Once that's complete, Perfical will enter Early Access with an installer. this release is intended for people who don't mind rough edges, as every release after that will focus on making it much smoother to use.
+Once that's complete, Perfical will enter Early Access with an installer.

+This release will be intended for people who don't mind rough edges, as every release after that will focus on making it much smoother to use.

 ---